animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

 <div class="paragraph">

-The reason for this is that {data-store-name} itself has already created and initialized the cache before the initializer gets invoked.
+The reason for this is that GemFire itself has already created and initialized the cache before the initializer gets invoked.
 As a result, the cache already exists and, since it is a “singleton”, it cannot be re-initialized or have any of its configuration augmented.